cgreim/hello-world/README.md

 # Hello-World

-This is a simple README files for the Hive worshop. :zap: :sob:
+This is a simple README file for the Hive worshop. :zap: :sob: